apache/cordova-docs/docs/en/edge/guide/upgrading/ios/index.md

 If you intend on using the **Capture API**, you will need the new **iPad retina-display** assets:

 1.  **Copy** the `Resources/Capture.bundle` item from the new project into your project folder, over-writing your existing `Resources/Capture.bundle` item
-2. In your project, select the `Capture.bundle` item into Xcode into your Project Navigator, and press the **Delete** key, then select **Remove Reference** from the dialog that pops up.
+2. In your project, select the `Capture.bundle` item into your Project Navigator in Xcode, type the **Delete** key, then select **Remove Reference** from the resulting dialog.
-3. Drag the new `Capture.bundle` from Step 1. above into Xcode into your Project Navigator, and select the **Create groups for any added folders** radio button
+3. Drag the new `Capture.bundle` from Step 1 above into your Project Navigator in Xcode, then select the **Create groups for any added folders** radio button

 ## Upgrading Cordova 1.6.x projects to 1.7.0 ##